thehackingsage/tryhackme/Advent of Cyber 2/README.md

 - What is the value of eax when the imull instruction is called? : `6`

 - What is the value of local_4h before eax is set to 0? : `6`

+## [Day 18] Reverse Engineering The Bits of Christmas

+- What is Santa's password? : `santapassword321`

+- Now that you've retrieved this password, try to login...What is the flag? : `thm{046af}`